Maine Visuals

 🎨 Sketchbook

 I recently started sketching Maine buildings and landscapes as a grounding ritual.
-I’ve always enjoyed art as a form of therapy or mental relaxation.

 Ink + Wash of Hamilton Cove (Lubec)